Water-Saving Plumbing Fixtures

 Many low flow toilets are also designed to reduce clog problems because their drainage passage is wider.

 - Gravity-Fed Low Flow Toilets: This kind of low flow toilet uses the traditional weight of water to push it down the bowl.
-They are cheaper and less noisy that pressure-assisted low flow toilets.
+They are cheaper and less noisy than pressure-assisted low flow toilets.

 - Pressure-Assisted Low Flow Toilets: This type of low flow toilet is usually noisier but can reduce water consumption by 45% when compared to gravity-fed toilets.
 This system uses air pressure built up inside the tank to push the water down.